devnationworld/resources/README.md

 [8 traits of the most resilient person.](https://www.lifehack.org/896218/who-is-a-resilient-person) Do you want to learn the traits of a resilient person so you can develop the trait within yourself?
 [LIFEHACK]

+[42 tips and tricks to write faster, better-optimized JavaScript code.](https://medium.com/javascript-in-plain-english/42-tips-and-tricks-to-write-faster-better-optimized-javascript-code-3a82c53d051e) Optimize your JavaScript code using modern techniques, tips, and tricks.
+[MEDIUM]

+[10 awesome sources of funding & grants for your indie game.](https://ninichimusic.com/blog/10-awesome-sources-of-funding-grants-for-your-indie-game) Are you an indie game developer wondering how to fund your game?
+Perhaps some of these organisations and indie developer funds could be worth looking at.
+[NINICHIMUSIC]

+[Front-end performance checklist 2021.](https://www.smashingmagazine.com/2021/01/front-end-performance-2021-free-pdf-checklist/) Everything you need to know to create fast experiences on the web today, from metrics to tooling and front-end techniques.
+[SMASHING.MAGAZINE]

 ## Organising